 Biography and education

-I am a native San Martian, and I graduated from San Marcos High School in 1998.
+I am a native to San Marcos, and I graduated from San Marcos High School in 1998.
 I earned each of my three degrees here at Texas State.
 I have a BA with a double major in French and English and a minor in Philosophy, an MA in Literature (my master’s thesis focused on Cormac McCarthy’s border trilogy and included original research from the McCarthy Archives housed in the Wittliff Collections) and an MEd in Curriculum and Instruction (secondary education).
 Before accepting a position with Texas State, I taught 9th - 12th grade English and was an adjunct professor for Austin Community College and Coastal Bend College.
 I currently teach for the English Department and serve as a clinical teaching supervisor with the College of Education’s Office of Educator Preparation.

 Teaching Interests